wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- ([Location 212](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=212))
 	- -
 	- -
 	- Ok, your life is quite good right now.
 But you perfectly know what are your dreams, don’t you…?
-I mean, the two dreams of yours that you have always had… #card
+I mean, the two dreams of yours that you have always had… #car
 		- If your life is pretty perfect as is, life design can still help you make it an even better version of the life you currently love living.
 		- ([Location 224](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=224))
 		- #[[mind]]